Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Reduce Implication Bias Logic Loss (RILL)

+\bmhead{Remark} The solutions described above aim to reweight the samples based on their loss value, which reflects their relevance to an implication rule.
+While we have presented three specific aggregators for achieving this, it is worth noting that other approaches that similarly aim to reduce the influence of weak samples could also be effective in addressing this issue.

-Considering both RILL and Clark's completion aim to reduce the undecidability of negative information, RILL can be seen as a continuous logic loss with Clark's completion implicitly.
-RILL does not change the information of the knowledge base and does an implicit completion by reducing the sensitive region's importance, thus leading the model to pay more attention to the samples that are more irrelevant to this rule.
-A detailed discussion about Clark's completion and RILL can be found in Appendix.
+\bmhead{Discussion} RILL reduces the uncertainty associated with negative information, similar to Clark's completion.
+While RILL does not alter the information in the knowledge base but instead reduces the importance of weak samples.
+This reduction causes the model to pay more attention to samples that are more relevant to the given rule.

+On the other hand, explicitly applying Clark's completion in a NeSy system may not be helpful.
+In this setting, replacing $\rightarrow$ with $\leftrightarrow$ would change the information in the knowledge base, potentially leading to incorrect information.
+While Clark's completion does not affect the soundness of the system in logic programming, it may not be the case in a data-driven approach such as NeSy.
+More discussion on the relationship between RILL and Clark's completion can be found in the appendix.